viator32/CampusConnect/README.md

        --data-binary "@avatar.png"
   ```

   Uploaded images are stored in MinIO and the club DTO contains the resulting URL.
+Only the bucket name and object key are saved in the database.
 The same image formats as for user avatars are supported.

   - **Delete club** – `DELETE /api/clubs/{id}` (200 OK)